keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 ## Did we fixed the issue?

-Fix above provided a better user experience, but they are not enough.
+Fix above provided a slightly better response, but not enough.

-The main problem is the regex complexity: our is not just a simple search for a word because we need to address ellipsis.
+The main problem is the regex complexity: our one is not just a simple search for a word because we need to address ellipsis.

 # How to fix this issue

 The **real** fix for this issue is to move the search server side.
 Fullstop.

 We can keep client side search for titles, but moving text search in an asynchronous API call would probably be our best option.

-A server can fast enough (even if your old PC is not) and is generally more efficient to search for text (think, for example, at Full Text Search feature on PostgreSQL or Elasticsearch).
+A server can fast enough (even if your old PC or legacy smartphone is not) and is generally more efficient to search for text.
+Think, for example, at full text search feature on PostgreSQL or Elasticsearch.

 # How to quickly fix this issue

-But designing this new API requires some time, while the issue is at high priority.
+But in our case designing this new API requires some time, while the issue is at high priority.

-OK so our regex execution is slow.<br>
+OK, so our regex execution is slow.<br>
 But is this our real problem?
 No...